As you may have seen on our networkswe cracked for a cute little trailer Airstream in order to spend the winter Canadian warm, well, we hope so ...

 No truck, no Airstream, the equation was pretty simple.
 And the option of renting a pick up was not an option as the price is exorbitant!

-In short after hours, the help, the kindness and the patience of many, we found the fault and could fix (In passing thanks to Olivier and Steven for the precious help).
+In short after hours, the help, the kindness and the patience of many, we found the fault and could fix (By the way, thanks to Olivier and Steven for the precious help).

 Visibly two sons made contact in the electronic beam at the engine compartment and kept the vehicle safe.